Film memorabilia: Influence of the internet

 In the early days of the internet, the larger community began to get in touch with one another through UseNet newsgroups (for example, alt.binaries.pictures.movie-posters).
 As the internet grew, collectors began communicating in ways never thought possible.
 In 1995, popular on-line email group MoPo was formed, creating a central place for people to keep in touch about things and events important to the community.
 This group continues to provide information to new and old collectors alike.

 By 1997, the community had changed forever. eBay was quickly becoming the alternative marketplace after two years of steady growth.
 Professional sellers took notice, causing many to close their bricks-and-mortar businesses and focus their attention completely on internet sites and the future of the on-line marketplace.

 In the early days of internet selling, prices varied widely.
 One could find posters normally valued in the hundreds of dollars selling for twenty dollars, or, alternatively, find posters normally valued at twenty dollars going for a hundred or more.
 Today, the market place for film memorabilia has mostly stabilised.
 While one can see a rare film poster go for large amounts, it is far more common to find that items are priced either at or near market value, or are bid up to that point.

+The Internet has clearly been an important influence on the business of memorabilia, but just as it has given large access to the purchase of legitimate goods, this has also given the opportunity for fakes be them replicas being sold as originals or even fraudulent signatures.
+Many fall for these scams online making even stars like Star Wars's Mark Hamill choose to raise awareness.

+As such the internet has also given access to places that assure you legitimacy with known auction houses and even something as small as certifications of authenticity like the JSA, and the PSA that grant acquired items some proof as reassurance for buyers.